peacemakerbak/peacemakerbak/README.md

 🔭 I’m currently a student at Bloom Institute of Technology becoming a Full Stack Developer

- 🌱 Committed to growing my skills as a SWE every day, and LOVING IT!

 📝 I regularly write thought pieces on my website `bakinahe.com`

 💬 Passionate about Startups, UX/UI, or FrontEnd Development